Tag: National Archives staff

 Mark down this auspicious date, for I shall reveal to you the identity of this longtime mystery woman.
 You’ve probably seen this photo many a time on the National Archives’s social media; it’s a great image of one of our forebears having rollicking fun with some acetate laminating foil.

 Jackie Martin, a photographer with International News Photos, was at the Archives Building in 1946 to shoot photos for a planned story about the National Archives.
 I imagine she wanted to liven things up a bit, and the idea for draping our mystery woman in laminating foil arose from that.
-The original negatives for all of these photos are in her papers at Syracuse.
+The original negatives for all of these photos are in her papers at Syracuse University.

 But until now, we have not known the name of our foil-bedecked lady.
 So how did I solve the mystery?